Australia Day at South Bank 2020

 Just take note, the Parklands do get busy for the fireworks, (this year South Bank expects over 40,000 people on the day!) so it may be a good idea to catch public transport, arrive early to secure a spot, and wait for the crowds to disperse a little before making your way home.
 Some families also take ear muffs/plugs for younger children that may be frightened by the noise.

 Live Entertainment on Australia Day at South Bank

-In 2019, River Quay will be the place to be as it hosts Australia Day on the Green.
-With an amazing line up of quality Aussie musicians, the whole family can listen, dance and chill on the grass from 1pm through to 5.30pm, making it the perfect pre-fireworks show entertainment.
+In 2020, River Quay will be the place to be on Australia Day, as it hosts a special edition of Sunday Social on the Green.
+With an amazing line up of quality Aussie musicians, the whole family can listen, dance and chill on the grass from 2pm through to 6pm, making it the perfect pre-fireworks show entertainment.
 Birdman Randy, The Ivory Street Preachers and special DJ’s will take to the stage to entertain the masses.
 Bring your picnic rug, chairs and a picnic to make the afternoon a little more comfortable!

 Food and Drink on Australia Day at South Bank

 South Bank’s cafes, bars and restaurants will be open per usual on Australia Day.
 That means you and your Brisbane Kids can feast on everything from Mexican to burgers, fish and chips, sandwiches, Asian cuisine, decadent desserts and of course a classic pub meal.
 Remember, as South Bank is expecting lots of families to head along on Australia Day to the Parklands, booking ahead if you have a restaurant in mind for lunch or dinner at would be advised.
 Also, as Australia Day is a public holiday, surcharges may apply.